turing-db/turing-bench/README.md

 ## Example Query Files
 Example query files are provided in `samples/<db>`, where `<db>` is the database intended to be queried against.
+## Using Custom Query Files
+If you would like to provide your own query files, please make sure that each query is separated on a new line, with a semicolon at the end.
+See the samples in `samples/` for examples.

+Also ensure that you provide TuringDB CYPHER dialect queries to TuringDB benchmarks, and Neo4j-compatible CYPHER queries to Neo4j benchmarks.